Claude Roussel: Career

-After completing his studies, Roussel returned to his hometown where he became the first professional artist to teach Education Through Art in the public school system of the province of New Brunswick.
-From 1959 to 1961, Roussel was employed at the Beaverbrook Art Gallery in Fredericton as the first francophone occupying a curatorial position.
+After completing his studies, Roussel returned to his hometown where he became the first professional artist to teach education through art in the public school system of the province of New Brunswick.
+From 1959 to 1961, Roussel was employed at the Beaverbrook Art Gallery in Fredericton as the first Francophone occupying a curatorial position.
 During the public announcement of his appointment, Lord Beaverbrook stated "I think young Roussel will give the gallery a major liaison with the Acadian culture of this area and at the same time impart to our French Canadian artists a real sense of belonging".

-In 1963, at the invitation of Father Clément Cormier, vice chancellor and founder of University de Moncton, New Brunswick, and with a special grant from Canada Council for the Arts, Roussel became the first Artist-in-residence given the responsibility to develop the visual arts curriculum.
-He is the founding director of the university's Visual Arts Department who occupied the position from 1963 to 1971, and again from 1976 to 1979.
-He is also the founding director of the university's Art Gallery, from 1964 to 1967, during which he organized in 1964 an exhibition of Canadian masters - Borduas, Pellan, Riopelle et Dumouchel - and the first two major exhibitions of works by Acadian artists, Selection 65 and Selection 67.
+In 1963, at the invitation of Clément Cormier, vice chancellor and founder of Université de Moncton, New Brunswick, and with a special grant from Canada Council for the Arts, Roussel became the first Artist-in-residence given the responsibility to develop the visual arts curriculum.
+He was the founding director of the university's Visual Arts Department and occupied the position from 1963 to 1971, and again from 1976 to 1979.
+He was also the founding director of the university's Art Gallery, from 1964 to 1967, during which he organized in 1964 an exhibition of Canadian masters – Borduas, Pellan, Riopelle and Dumouchel – and the first two major exhibitions of works by Acadian artists, Selection 65 and Selection 67.
 He retired from his position as professor in 1992 after a tenure of 29 years.

 Roussel was a member of the Maritime Education Foundation and the Jack Chambers Memorial Foundation.
-He was chair of Louise-et-Reuben-Cohen acquisition fund for the Art Gallery of the University of Moncton until 1991.
-From 1971-1976, he was the founding president of Canadian Artists Representation (CARFAC) representing New Brunswick.
+He was chair of Louise-et-Reuben-Cohen Acquisition Fund for the Art Gallery of the University of Moncton until 1991.
+From 1971 to 1976, he was the founding president of Canadian Artists Representation (CARFAC) representing New Brunswick.

+Later life and death

+In February 1992, Roussel retired to Cap-Pelé, where he worked full time as an artist.
+He died in Moncton on May 28, 2025, at the age of 94.

-Notable monumental artwork
+Notable artwork

-Roussel has been exhibited at more than 200 solo and group shows in Canada and internationally.
+Roussel's work has been exhibited at more than 200 solo and group shows in Canada and internationally.
 His artworks are found in many countries but especially in Canada's eastern provinces.
-Roussel has created more than 60 monumental and public art sculptures, twelve of which are listed below.
+Roussel created more than 60 monumental and public art sculptures, twelve of which are listed below.